-In 1985, he completed a Bachelor of Arts Degree in History with academic distinction and Honours from the Andrews University, Michigan, USA.
-He received a Master of Arts Degree in Systematic Theology (1986) and a Ph.D. in Education Administration and Supervision (1998) also from Andrews University.
+In 1985, he completed a Bachelor of Arts Degree in History with Honours from the Andrews University, Michigan, USA.
+He also received a Master of Arts Degree in Systematic Theology (1986) and a Ph.D. in Education Administration and Supervision (1998) from Andrews University.

-He returned to Andrews University in 1993 and served as Assistant Registrar from 1996 until 1998 whilst pursuing doctoral studies.
+He returned to Andrews University in 1993 and served as Assistant Registrar from 1996 until 1998 whilst pursuing Doctoral studies.
 Upon his return to Jamaica that same year, he was elected President of the Central Jamaica Conference of Seventh-day Adventists.
-He served in that position until 2000 when he was appointed President of the West Indies Union, with responsibility for churches and related organizations in Jamaica, the Turks and Caicos Islands, the Cayman Islands and the Bahamas.
+He served in that position until 2000 when he was appointed President of the West Indies Union of SDA, with responsibility for churches and related organizations in Jamaica, the Turks and Caicos Islands, the Cayman Islands and The Bahamas.

-His Excellency has held other leadership positions in the Adventist Church in the region (2000-2009) including Chairman of the Northern Caribbean University Board; Andrews Memorial Hospital (Jamaica); the Adventist Development and Relief Agency and the Book and Nutrition Company.
+His Excellency has held other leadership positions in the Adventist Church including Chairman of the Northern Caribbean University Board; Andrews Memorial Hospital (Jamaica); the Adventist Development and Relief Agency (ADRA); and the Book and Nutrition Company.
 He also served as Vice Chairman of the Bible Society of the West Indies.

-·Honorary Doctor of Public Service from Northern Caribbean University – 2009.
+- Honorary Doctor of Public Service from Northern Caribbean University, Mandeville, Manchester (2009)

-·Membership in the Phi Kappa Phi, Phi Delta Kappa, Phi Alpha Theta and Alpha Mu Gamma Honors Societies.
+- Membership in the Phi Kappa Phi, Phi Delta Kappa, Phi Alpha Theta and Alpha Mu Gamma Honours Societies.

-Sir Patrick enjoys swimming, badminton, track and field, basketball and cricket.
-He is married to Denise Patricia (nee Beckford) since July 20, 1975 and they have three children and three grandchildren.
+His Excellency enjoys swimming, badminton, track and field, basketball and cricket.
+He is married to Denise Patricia (nee Beckford) since July 20, 1975 and they have three children and eight grandchildren.